-Nathan M. Farrugia is the author of the episodic Helix technothriller series and the bestselling series, The Fifth Column, published by Pan Macmillan.
+Nathan M. Farrugia is the author of the USA Today bestselling Helix and Fifth Column technothriller series.
 Nathan is known for placing himself in dangerous situations, including climbing rooftops in Russia and being hunted by special forces trackers in the United States.
 He studies Systema, a little-known martial art and former secret of Russian special forces.

 My first book was a choose-your-own-adventure book I wrote when I was ten.